 - Email Templates

-1.2 Templates should utilize HubSpot's Drag & Drop Interface.
+1.3 Templates should use HubSpot's Drag & Drop Interface.

-- Website Page templates must utilize HubSpot's Drag & Drop Interface.
+- Website Page templates must use HubSpot's Drag & Drop Interface.

-- Landing Page templates must utilize HubSpot's Drag & Drop Interface.
+- Landing Page templates must use HubSpot's Drag & Drop Interface.

-- Blog templates must utilize HubSpot's Drag & Drop Interface
+- Blog templates must use HubSpot's Drag & Drop Interface

-- System Page templates must utilize HubSpot’s Drag & Drop Interface.
+- System Page templates must use HubSpot’s Drag & Drop Interface.

-- Email templates may utilize either the Drag & Drop or Coded File interface due to style limitations.
+- Email templates may use either the Drag & Drop or Coded File interface due to style limitations.

-1.3 Third-party asset files must be loaded on the HubSpot CDN unless they are from a reputable source (Google Fonts, Font Awesome, etc.), in which case they can be added to the stylesheet using the '@import' feature.
+1.4 Third-party asset files must be loaded on the HubSpot CDN unless they are from a reputable source (Google Fonts, Font Awesome, etc.), in which case they can be added to the stylesheet using the '@import' feature.
+If an external CDN version of a library is included, a local copy must be provided as a fallback.

 2.1 Design must display properly at common mobile device and desktop screen widths.

-- Clarification: Content should take up full width of page without requiring horizontal scrolling, unless horizontal scrolling is the obvious design intent.
-With hundreds of devices and configurations it is necessary to test each page against as many of them as possible.
-If you are unable to test against a physical device or desktop screen size then use a software-based approach to test against various configurations.
+- Clarification: content should take up the full width of the page without requiring horizontal scrolling, unless horizontal scrolling is the obvious design intent.
+With hundreds of devices and configurations, it's necessary to test each page against as many of them as possible.
+If you are unable to test against a physical device or desktop screen size, then use a software-based approach to test against various configurations.
 All templates should comply with HubSpot's 12 column grid system based on Bootstrap 2.x.

 2.2 Design must display high aesthetic quality, visual appeal, and should be attractive across all platforms.